Right of initiative

 Kansalaisaloite.fi – online service for launching citizens' initiatives

 Under the Local Government Act, municipal residents and service users have the right to participate in and influence the activities of a municipality.
 Local councils must ensure that there are diverse and effective opportunities for participation available.
-All residents of a municipality, as well as corporate entities and foundations operating in the municipality, are entitled to submit initiatives on matters concerning the municipality’s activities.
-The provisions of the new Local Government Act concerning participation entered into force on 1 June 2017.
+All residents of a municipality, as well as corporate entities and foundations operating in the municipality, and those who own or control real property located in the municipality, are entitled to submit initiatives on matters concerning the municipality’s activities.
+Service users also have the right to submit initiatives in matters concerning the municipal service in question.
+The provisions of the new Local Government Act concerning participation entered into force on 21 May 2021.

 Local Government Act (410/2015) in Finlex